syv0n/SAVIS4/README.md

 ### User Manual
 <img width="1721" src="https://github.com/syv0n/SAVIS4/raw/master/savis4/src/assets/User-Manual-Screenshot.png">
 The User Manual page provides users with guidance on how to use the site's statistical tools.
-It explains each tool’s purpose and helps users interpret and apply the results for data analysis.
+It explains each tool's purpose and helps users interpret and apply the results for data analysis.
 Users can use each graph's respective manual to gain more information on how each testing module works.
 They can also find links to the respective practice problems or the graph module page.

 ### Calculator
 <img width="1721" src="https://github.com/syv0n/SAVIS4/raw/master/savis4/src/assets/calculatorReadme.png">